dobromir-hristov/vuecommunity/docs/guide/learning/how-to-learn-vue.md

 * Expensive hosting - Hosting is generally more expensive as it requires a constantly running node server.
 :::

-## Coming from other technology
+## Coming from Other Technology

 ::: warning
 This page is still in early development.
-If you feel you can contribute, please dont hesitate to open a PR.
+If you feel you can contribute, please don't hesitate to open a PR.
 :::

 When coming from another technology, it is normal to compare common methods and patterns to those used in Vue.